Big Bear Lake this Winter; Planning the Trip That Fits Your Travel Style.

 For Couples: Romance, Privacy and Those Views!

 Why Big Bear works for romance: Big Bear makes romance easy.
-From secluded estates for unforgettable proposals, to stunning venues for intimate or micro weddings.
+Think panoramic lake views from 8,200 feet, snow-draped pine forests, and sunsets that set Big Bear Lake ablaze in coral and amber, creating proposal or wedding backdrops worthy of the moment!
+Naturally cinematic, no staging required.
 This is where you slow down, celebrate each other, with the only decision being champagne before dinner or after.
 Your Experience:

 - Private cabins with hot tubs overlooking snow-covered hills.